ATpoint/atac_chip_preprocess/README.md

 NXF_VER=21.10.6 nextflow run atpoint/atac_chip_preprocess -r main -profile docker,test --keep_merge --keep_trim
 ```

+An overview of current software versions and exact command lines when using default settings of the pipeline can be found in the [misc directory](misc/).

 ## Usage

 The three minimal parameters the user has to provide are the following ones: